-The proposed revisions authorize the CAISO to audit automated reference level change requests, even if they fall within the reasonableness thresholds.128 The automated reference level change request process will facilitate pre-market verification of actual or expected costs that are greater than the reference levels the CAISO market would otherwise use.
-It is intended to provide an administratively efficient pre-market verification procedure, while ensuring reference level changes are based on actual or expected fuel or fuel-equivalent costs that are greater than a resource's reference levels.
+The proposed revisions authorize the CAISO to audit automated reference level change requests, even if they fall within the reasonableness thresholds.136 The automated reference level change request process will facilitate pre-market clearing verification of actual or expected costs that are greater than the reference levels the CAISO market would otherwise use.
+This will provide an administratively efficient pre-market verification procedure, while ensuring reference level changes are based on actual or expected fuel or fuel-equivalent costs that are greater than a resource's reference levels.
 The reasonableness thresholds are not intended as "safe harbors" that suppliers can bid up to irrespective of their actual costs.
-The CAISO must, therefore, have the ability to verify, after-the-fact that the automated reference level change requests are appropriately based on the supplier's actual or expected or costs.
+The CAISO must, therefore, be able to verify after the fact that the automated reference level change requests are appropriately based on the supplier's actual or expected costs.
 Absent such audit authority, suppliers may over time increase their costs used by the CAISO market systems and inflate their costs above their actual or expected costs.
 This could result in unjustified higher costs to the CAISO market through unsupported and unjustified higher energy and commitment costs.

-In an audit request, the CAISO will request a supplier provide the CAISO with its cost calculations, including documentation of contemporaneously available information, at any time.
-An audit may begin as soon as immediately after the market run.
+In an audit, the CAISO will request the supplier provide the CAISO its cost calculations, including documentation of contemporaneously available information, at any time.
+An audit can begin immediately after the CAISO has executed the applicate market.
 Therefore, the supplier should have the required documentation in its possession at the time it actually submits the automated reference level change request.
 The CAISO may need to audit a supplier as soon as possible to avoid exposing the market to adverse outcomes caused by a supplier's false submissions.
-Similarly, the CAISO must be able to audit a supplier weeks or even months after the requested adjustment because the CAISO may obtain additional information suggesting the supplier may not have had actual or expected costs that were greater than a resource's reference levels.
+Similarly, the CAISO must be able to audit a supplier weeks or even months after the requested adjustment, because the CAISO may obtain additional information suggesting the supplier's reference levels.